DejiNerd/DictionaryApp/README.md

 # DictionaryApp
-This project is intended to familiarize you with operations on arrays such as Sorting and Searching Algo- rithms.
+Fall 2015 ECE242 project.
+Project isintended to familiarize you with operations on arrays such as Sorting and Searching Algo- rithms.
 The goal of the project is to design an cient dictionary database and implement a variety of useful applications such as: searching a word, spell checking a text, or and anagrams of a word.
 The items of the dictionary will be read from an input file.
 At first they are not ordered and you must then implement